HellBroOne/NotasNetworkSecurityUAZGRD/RetosBandit/Retos Bandit Lvl. 8 → 9.md

 # Level 8
 ## Objetivo
-The password for the next level is stored in the file **data.txt** and is the only line of text that occurs only once
+The password for the next level is stored in the file **data.txt** and is the only line of text that occurs only once.

 La contraseña para el siguiente nivel se almacena en el archivo **data.txt** y es la única línea de texto que aparece solo una vez.
 ### Datos de Acceso al nivel